craiuconstantintiberiu/CVDL/README.txt

-There is no data processing here, as I not have received the dataset yet.
-Will be updated.
+There is no model here yet, as I haven't gotten around to correctly implementing it yet.
+Visit this repo soon and see its awesomeness gradually increase.